aandrade1980/financial-advisor/README.md

 Things to improve:

-- There is no validation in the inputs in the rebalance step.
+- There's no validation in the inputs in the rebalance step.
+- Think out the hard coded data in a local file architecture a little more.

 ### More Info: